Introduction

 1 | runspec -c test.cfg -i test -I all # Validate the environment quickly |

-Test the Number of Core in CPU
+Test the Number of Cores in a CPU

-Test the logical CPU core:
+Test the number of logical CPU cores:

 1 | cat /proc/cpuinfo |grep "processor"|sort -u|wc -l |

-Test the number of physical CPU:
+Test the number of physical CPUs:

 1 | grep "physical id" /proc/cpuinfo|sort -u|wc -l |